The UK’s Data Adequacy Decision – Implications, Challenges, and Future Prospects

 Employee Training and Awareness:

-Data Anonymization for Insights:
+Data Anonymisation for Insights:

 Collaboration with Trusted Partners: